aws-ia/cfn-abi-crowdstrike-fcs/guide/content/deployment-options.md

 * Launch the [CloudFormation template in the AWS Management Console](/deployment-steps/index.html#launch-cfn).
 * Launch using [Customizations for AWS Control Tower (CfCT)](/deployment-steps/index.html#launch-cfct).

+####  Cloud types supported by this solution

+You may use this solution to register the following account types:

+* Register Commercial AWS Accounts with Commercial Falcon (us1, us2, eu1)
+* Register Commercial AWS Accounts with GovCloud Falcon (usgov1, usgov2)
+* Register GovCloud AWS Accounts with GovCloud Falcon (usgov1, usgov2)

+**Note:** When registering Commercial AWS with GovCloud Falcon, this solution **must be launched in us-east-1**

 **Next:** Choose [Predeployment steps](/pre-deployment-steps/index.html).